 Step 1.
 Lay the planks lengthwise with the direction of sunlight.
 Check for color harmony and consistency in the flooring.
 This can be done when allowing your materials to acclimatize beforehand.
 Manage abrupt patterns by relocating planks.
 This allows for a more natural transition between color variances in the cork.

 Step 2.
 Install cork flooring over a concrete sub-floor usually requires some form of moisture barrier.
 This can be in the form of polyurethane sheeting.
 Most hardware stores will be able to direct you to the right product for the job.
 This is especially true when working in a basement or any other room that is below-grade.

 Step 4.
-Leave a 3/8inch (10mm) expansion gap between the flooring and each wall, or other obstacles such as a door frame or cabinetry, using spacers (scrap wood or waste product works well).
+Leave a 1/2″ inch (12.7 mm) expansion gap between the flooring and each wall, or other obstacles such as a door frame or cabinetry, using spacers (scrap wood or waste product works well).

 Working left to right in the room: “brick” or stagger your planks to reduce the visual appearance of the seams.
 The tiles along the edge should be the same width along all the walls.
 This is where your “pre-placement” of your planks is going to pay-off.

 Place the first plank in the left-hand corner of the room (leaving your spacing to the wall) with both tongue sides facing the wall.
 Complete the first row by angling the planks together one at a time.
 Try to install the tiles so that they form a single line when you click them together.
+Remember to lightly tap each edge as it is installed.
 See Figures A & B.